haskell-org/summer-of-haskell/content/ideas/accelerate-automatic-differentiation.md

 However, in order to support the more restrictive GPU architecture, `accelerate` is implemented as an _embedded language_, and thus ... blah difficulties --> The goal of this project is to implement automatic differentiation on the GPU using `accelerate`.
-The success of this project would allow Haskell to stake out territory in the ever expanding field of machine learning.
+We propose to implement this as a new package, drawing inspiration from the design of the existing `ad`, library rather than building directly atop it.

+<!--
 ### Proposed implementation

-The aim of this project is to build an automatic differentiation package for use with `accelerate`.
-We propose to implement this as a new package, drawing inspiration from the design of the existing `ad` library rather than building directly atop it.

-<!--
 This proposal can be broken into two largely distinct phases:

   1. Update the `ad` library to work with a vectored representation, as